scalalandio/chimney/docs/docs/cookbook.md

 these providers.

-The remaining conversions are provided as `implicit`s by the import `import io.scalaland.chimney.protobufs._` (they hook into implicit resolution for whole type families or have several conversion partners, which cannot be expressed as macro-extension providers):
+The remaining conversions are provided as `implicit`s by the import `import io.scalaland.chimney.protobufs._` (they hook into implicit resolution for whole type families bounded on `From` but matching ANY `To`, which neither a Hearth provider nor a Chimney pair-specific handler can express):

-  - `com.google.protobuf.empty.Empty` into `scala.Unit`
-  - anything into `com.google.protobuf.empty.Empty`
-  - `com.google.protobuf.duration.Duration` from/into `java.time.Duration`/`scala.concurrent.duration.FiniteDuration`
-    (and into `scala.concurrent.duration.Duration`, plus a `PartialTransformer` from `Duration` rejecting infinities)
   - empty `oneof` handling (`GeneratedOneof`/`GeneratedSealedOneof` - see the sections above)
   - `UnrecognizedEnum` handling (see [enum fields](#enum-fields))
   - `DefaultValue[UnknownFieldSet]` (see [`UnknownFieldSet`](#unknownfieldset))